ChemicalDevelopment/chaudio/README.md

 # chaudio

-chaudio is a collection of audio processing tools
+chaudio is a python module to programmatically create music.

+chaudio contains audio processing utilities for converting audio, and applying effects to already generated songs

 ## Usage